 The Legal Entrepreneurial Association was founded in 2012 by Sandra Stanfield and Nicole Bynum, two first-year law students at Cleveland- Marshall College of Law.
 They saw a need to organize like-minded law students and develop ways to enrich the law school experience in preparation for a career in law and entrepreneurship.
 The Legal Entrepreneurial Association seeks to expose law students to the possibilities of the lawyer as an entrepreneur, advocate the need for the legal entrepreneur in an increasingly competitive marketplace, and foster relationships between law students and the entrepreneurial community.
 LEA supplements the ongoing success of the Solo/Small Firm Initiative whose mission is to provide relevant programming, counseling, and mentoring to assist C|M|LAW graduates in getting their practice started.

 The Cleveland-Marshall Moot Court program is an organization designed to provide students the opportunity to develop, refine, and showcase brief-writing and appellate advocacy skills.
-All students are eligible to compete for a position on the team at the end of their first year by submitting their final Legal Writing course paper.
-Submissions are reviewed anonymously by the Moot Court Board of Governors, and selected students then participate in an intramural competition.
-Second year students also have an opportunity to compete in an intramural competition to join the team after completion of the Advanced Brief Writing course.
+All students are eligible to compete for a position on the team at the end of their first year by participating in a closed universe writing exam and a separate eight minute oral argument.
+The program directors review and grade the writing samples, while current Moot Court team members judge and score oral arguments.
+Second year students may also compete for a spot on the team.
 Once a member of the team, students compete in interscholastic competitions against other teams from across the nation.
 The award-winning Cleveland-Marshall Moot Court team provides students the unique opportunity to obtain and develop real-world advocacy skills, both written and oral, while still in law school.
 Team members benefit from the advice and guidance of experienced alumni, faculty, and practitioners.